Superman dream casting: The Rock as the Man of Steel?

 Now that actor Henry Cavill is reportedly out as Superman and Ben Affleck may be done playing Batman, speculation over who should be cast next to don the iconic superheroes' costumes is stirring up social media.

-An array of talented actors have played Superman and Batman in the past, but it might be interesting to see new faces playing two of the most popular characters in the DC Universe.
-Well-known Superman fan Nick Cage as Man of Steel?
+Well-known Superman fan Nicolas Cage as Man of Steel?
 He's played animated versions of the superhero before, but as Comicbook.com notes, the internet loves the idea of him as a live-action variety.

 Here are a few additional suggestions for who could play the two heroes.